chernikovmaksim/DS_portfolio_Yandex_Praktikum/README.md

 ### Yandex Praktikum: https://praktikum.yandex.ru/
 ### Certificate : https://www.linkedin.com/in/maksimchernikov/

 This repository is mainly for projects I have done under Yandex Praktikum in 2020.
 As part of the training, I independently completed 18 projects that were reviewed by experienced mentors.
+I have selected the most difficult and interesting of them so that you have the opportunity to evaluate my skills.

 The Yandex Praktikum Data Science program prepares me for a career as a Data Scientist, helping me learn how to cleanse and organize data, analyze it, test hypotheses, find patterns and relationships, select features, build forecasting and classification models, choose a suitable algorithm, select hyperparameters for models, work with images, text and flat tables and etc.